-Step Delete an EDT Reference (1) Scratch the IEFEDTxx member: The value xx is the identifier of the EDT.
+Step Delete an EDT Reference (1) Scratch the IEFEDTxx member: Utilities The value xx is the identifier of the EDT.
 Use the utility program IEHPROGM or a similar program.
 Note: xx is the identifier assigned to the EDT at the time the EDT was built.
-MVS/Extended Architecture Data Administration: Utilities (2) Update the I/O configuration data: Remove, from the I/O configuration data, the EDT statement and UNITNAME statements that correspond to the IEFEDTxx member scratched.
+(2) Update the I/O configuration data: None Remove, from the I/O configuration data, the EDT statement and UNITNAME statements that correspond to the IEFEDTxx member scratched.
 Use the edit program normally used at your installation for this purpose.
-None (3) Print a Configuration Report: The report reflects the configuration with the EDT deleted.
-For future reference, file the report with the configuration plan.
-"Requesting Reports and Validating the Input Stream" on page 9-2
+(3) Print a Configuration Report: "Requesting Reports and The report reflects the configuration with the EDT deleted.
+Validating the Input Stream" on page 9-2 • For future reference, file the report with the configuration plan.